alarm-redist/fifty-states/analyses/NE_cd_2010/doc_NE_cd_2010.md

 We preprocess the map to ensure the cores of prior districts are preserved, as described below.

 ## Data Sources
-Data for Nebraska comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).
+Data for Nebraska comes from the ALARM Project's [Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
 To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border under the 2000 plan.

 ## Simulation Notes
 We sample 5,000 districting plans for Nebraska.
-In addition to a county constraint applied to the residual counties left over from the cores operation, we apply an additional Gibbs constraint of strength 2 to avoid splitting counties.
+In addition to a county constraint applied to the residual counties left over from the cores operation, we apply an additional Gibbs constraint of strength 1.5 to avoid splitting counties.